ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 ---
-title: Spread the word about your package
+title: Spread the Word About Your Package
 author:
 - Yanina Bellini Saibene
 - Maëlle Salmon